culanomeara/quizzical/README.md

   - On Side menu bar, select Pages
   - On the GitHub pages section, locate the dropdown that displays the word “None”.
 Click the dropdown and select the “Master” or “Main” branch.
   - The page will refresh automatically and provide a link to the deployed site.
 Click this link to load the deployed site.
 It may take a few minutes to appear.

-### Remote
-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-  - In the GitHub repository, click on the Settings icon
-  - On the left-hand menu, click on Pages
-  - From the options that appear, select Deploy from branch, then select MAIN
-  - Once you save those changes, the site goes live.
-It takes about 10 mins before you can see the live site.

-The live link can be found here - https://culanomeara.github.io/quizzical/

-## Credits

 ### Content
 - Text is all my own